gomorpheus/morpheus-apidoc/source/includes/_service_catalog.md

 Parameter | Required | Description
 --------- | -------- | -----------
 config | Y | Config Object, required options depend on the catalog item type's associated option types.
-The values passed in here are injected into the instance config or app spec or workflow script(s) defined by the type. context | Y | Context Type for running the workflow, determines if a target resource must be selected. `instance`,`server`, or `appliance`.
+The values passed in here are injected into the instance config or app spec or workflow script(s) defined by the type. context | N | Context Type for running the workflow, determines if a target resource must be selected. `instance`,`server`, or `appliance`.
 This may only be passed if the type allows it, usually the type determines the context for the user.
-Only applies to type `workflow`. target | Y | Resource ([Instance](#instances) or [Server](#hosts)) ID for context when running the workflow.
+Only applies to type `workflow`. target | N | Resource ([Instance](#instances) or [Server](#hosts)) ID for context when running the workflow.
 Only applies to type `workflow` and only required when context is instance or server.

 ## Remove a Catalog Item From Cart